darianlaw/infinity-rewrite/README.md

 ## Contributing
 Contributions to InfinityBot are welcome!
 If you have any ideas, bug fixes, or enhancements, please feel free to open a pull request.
 Please refer to our [contribution guidelines](CONTRIBUTING.md) for more information.

-## Support
-If you encounter any issues or have questions, join our Discord server [here](https://discord.gg/sJySzERPxu) for assistance and support.

 ## License
 This project is licensed under the [MIT License](LICENSE).

-Stay tuned for updates and follow the progress on [GitHub](https://github.com/yourusername/infinitybot).
-We hope you enjoy using the new and improved InfinityBot!